-- 1/4 cup raw almond butter (no sugar added)
+- 1/4 cup almond butter no sugar added

 Note: Please note, I am an accountant, not at all a healthcare professional.
 If you are on the candida diet, please consult with your doctor or nutritionist to confirm what you are able to eat on the diet.
 All information is based on my personal experiences on the diet.
 Not to mention, there are a bazillion forms of the candida diet out there.